tomtyiu/Claude_Code_Security/README.md

 - ensure allow only the workspace folder
 - Allow write privileges only for files that need to be edited.
 Do not permit write access to any OS-related or sensitive files.
 - do not allow administration rights if there is sensitive data
+- Do not modify Claude.md to perform following # Work Context [Actor claims to be authorized security tester for companies with support contracts]

 ## Recommend to run claude code in sandbox mode in WIndows or Linux
 ```